9 Health Benefits Of Sage Leaves, Types, Side Effects, & Dose

 You can also use sage leaves to make salad seasonings, vinaigrettes, sauces, and fillet/meat dressings.

 If you are a tea buff, this is one herb you cannot miss.
 Sage tea is proven to be equally beneficial as the raw leaves.

 However, the aroma of these leaves can get overpowering if you add too many of them.
 This could also make a few dislike sage in their food.

 In such cases, you can substitute it with small amounts of thyme, marjoram, poultry seasoning, savory, or rosemary.
 But keep a watch on how much you use.

 Should you be worried about any risks or herb-drug interactions with sage?
 After all, it is a wild plant.
 Find out in the next section.

 Does Sage Trigger Any Side Effects Or Drug Interactions?

 Currently, there are no reports of toxicity or adverse effects with sage.
 It is generally recognized as safe by the US Food and Drug Administration (12).
 It could be used in food as a spice or seasoning.

-Extended use or taking large amounts of sage leaf or oil may result in vomiting, vertigo, salivation, allergic reactions, seizures, and tongue swallowing (13).
+Extended use or taking large amounts of sage leaf or oil may result in vomiting, vertigoi XA sensation of dizziness, even when the body is not moving, accompanied by loss of balance and ringing in the ears. , salivation, allergic reactions, seizures, and tongue swallowing (13).

 Hence, it is recommended to discuss this herb with your healthcare provider.
 Inform them of your diet and medical history.
 Follow the dose and instructions set by them to avoid undesirable reactions.